dvalle22/Mel-Danilo-Cody/docs/modify.md

 ---

 # Query to Modify Data
-After creating a table in MySQL, you are able to add data to the table by writing a query, by using the [INSERT INTO](https://dvalle22.github.io/Mel-Danilo-Cody/).
+After creating a table in MySQL, you are able to add data to the table by writing a query, by using the [INSERT INTO](https://dvalle22.github.io/Mel-Danilo-Cody/) statement.

 Copy the code sample below, and try running it on your own MySQL workbench: